Counties 2 Midlands East (South)

 Counties 2 Midlands East (South) (formerly Midlands 3 East (South)) is a level 8 English rugby union league and level 3 of the Midlands League, made up of teams from the southern part of the East Midlands region including clubs from Bedfordshire, Leicestershire, Northamptonshire and occasionally Cambridgeshire and Oxfordshire, all of whom play home and away matches throughout the season.
 When this division began in 1992 it was known as Midlands East 2, until it was split into two regional divisions called Midlands 4 East (North) and Midlands 4 East (South) ahead of the 2000–01 season.
 Further restructuring of the Midlands leagues ahead of the 2009–10 season, led to the current name of Midlands 3 East (South).
 Further restructuring of the Midlands leagues ahead of the 2009–10 season saw it changed to Midlands 2 East (South).
 After the RFU's Adult Competition Review, from season 2022–23 it adopted its current name.

 Promoted teams move up to Counties 1 Midlands East (South) while demoted teams drop into Counties 3 Midlands East North West, Counties 3 Midlands East North East, Counties 3 Midlands East Central or Counties 3 Midlands East South depending on location.

+2026-27

+Departing were Oundle II and Leighton Buzzard, promoted to Counties 1 Midlands East (South) as champions and runners-up respectively.

+Huntingdon & District (11th) and Rugby Lions (12th) were relegated to Counties 3 Midlands East South (South).